ErnestGong/data2text-three-dimensions/README.md

 ## data and model

 Before executing commands in the following sections, the data and/or trained model need to be downloaded and extracted.
-They are available as a single tar.gz file at link https://pan.baidu.com/s/11mXCQnWFW9TLM2O3bfeHnQ (retrieval code: cqxx ).
+They are available as a single tar.gz file at link https://www.dropbox.com/s/hnij20b0rm5dn9b/data_and_model.tar.gz?dl=0 (suited for global user) or https://pan.baidu.com/s/11mXCQnWFW9TLM2O3bfeHnQ (retrieval code: cqxx ).
 Please move the extracted folder rotowire and paper_model into this repo's folder.

 ## preprocessing